nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   ``divergent`` with ``num_connections``  ``fixed_outdegree``
   ======================================= ==================================================

-  ``use_on_source`` here refers to if the mask and connection probability should be applied to the source neuron instead of the target neuron.
+  ``use_on_source`` here refers to whether the mask and connection probability should be applied to the source neuron or the target neuron.
-  This is only required for ``pairwise_bernoulli``, as ``fixed_indegree`` and ``fixed_outdegree`` implicitly states if we are using the source or target layer as a driver.
+  This is only required for ``pairwise_bernoulli``, as ``fixed_indegree`` and ``fixed_outdegree`` implicitly states if we are using the source or target nodes.

 - The connection probability specification ``kernel``  is renamed to ``p`` to fit with ``pairwise_bernoulli``, and is only possible for the